ooni/probe-cli/docs/releasing.md

 We should additionally update the `toolchain` line inside of `go.mod` to use the specific toolchain we want to use.
-(The `toolchain` mechanism was introduced by Go 1.21.0 and it may be that we can now use just the `toolchain` instead of using the `GOVERSIOn` file; this should eventually be investigated.)
+(The `toolchain` mechanism was introduced by Go 1.21.0 and it may be that we can now use just the `toolchain` instead of using the `GOVERSION` file; this should eventually be investigated.)

 After updating `GOVERSION` and `go.mod`, we need to update our stdlib forks: